-Funded by a grant from the National Institutes of General Medical Sciences of the National Institute of Health
+Funded by a grant from the National Institute of General Medical Sciences of the National Institutes of Health (Grant ID: P41GM109824).

 The National Center for Dynamic Interactome Research (NCDIR) is a Biotechnology Resource Center funded by the NIH.
 We are four labs across the USA carrying out cutting-edge research in the fields of molecular and cellular biology.
 We are at the forefront of methodological and technology development to aid researches in both the medical and general sciences.
 Welcome and explore!

 October 25th, 2022 - The NCDIR's John Aitchison awarded prestigious Lung Association Grant.
 Read more...

 January 3rd 2022 - New NCDIR publication unveils a comprehensive map of the portal to the cell’s nucleus.

 NCDIR scientists contributed to screening and providing key information in capturing the the SARS-CoV-2 replication transcription complex (RTC) bound to either its natural substrate or with the antiviral remdesivir yielding insights into how the drug works.